wintpann/node-sandbox/README.md

-# Nodrafter
+# Noderaft

-Nodrafter is the useful tool that allows you to store your js-things (drafts for example) in one place, group theme and execute
+Noderaft is the useful tool that allows you to store your js-things (drafts for example) in one place, group theme and execute

 ### Installation